Spinning dancer

 The Spinning Dancer, also known as the Silhouette Illusion, is a kinetic, bistable, animated optical illusion originally distributed as a GIF animation showing a silhouette of a pirouetting female dancer.
 The illusion, created in 2003 by Japanese web designer Nobuyuki Kayahara, involves the apparent direction of motion of the figure.
-Some observers initially see the figure as spinning clockwise (viewed from above) and some counterclockwise.
+Some observers initially see the figure as spinning clockwise (as viewed from above) and some counterclockwise.
 Additionally, some may see the figure suddenly spin in the opposite direction.

+Effect

 The illusion derives from the lack of visual cues for depth.
-For instance, as the dancer's arms move from viewer's left to right, it is possible to view its arms passing between its body and the viewer (that is, in the foreground of the picture, in which case it would be circling counterclockwise on its right foot) and it is also possible to view its arms as passing behind the dancer's body (that is, in the background of the picture, in which case it is seen circling clockwise on its left foot).
+For instance, as the dancer's arms move from viewer's left to right, it is possible to view her arms passing between her body and the viewer (that is, in the foreground of the picture, in which case she would be circling counterclockwise on her right foot) and it is also possible to view her arms as passing behind the dancer's body (that is, in the background of the picture, in which case she is seen circling clockwise on her left foot).

-When it is facing to the left or to the right, its breasts and ponytail clearly define the direction it is facing, although there is ambiguity in which leg is which.
-However, as it moves away from facing to the left (or from facing to the right), the dancer can be seen facing in either of two directions.
-At first, these two directions are fairly close to each other (both left, say, but one facing slightly forward, the other facing slightly backward) but they become further away from each other until they reach a position where its ponytail and breasts are in line with the viewer (so that neither the breasts nor the ponytail are seen so readily).
-In this position, it could be facing either away from the viewer or towards the viewer, so that the two possible positions are 180 degrees apart.
+When she is facing to the left or to the right, the breasts and ponytail clearly define the direction she is facing, although there is ambiguity in which leg is which.
+However, as she moves away from facing to the left (or from facing to the right), the dancer can be seen facing in either of two directions.
+At first, these two directions are fairly close to each other (both left, say, but one facing slightly forward, the other facing slightly backward) but they become further away from each other until they reach a position where her ponytail and breasts are in line with the viewer (so that neither the breasts nor the ponytail are seen so readily).
+In this position, she could be facing either away from the viewer or towards the viewer, so that the two possible positions are 180 degrees apart.

 Another aspect of this illusion can be triggered by placing a mirror vertically beside the image.
 The natural expectation would be for the normal image and its reflection to spin in opposite directions.
-This does not necessarily happen, and provides a paradoxical situation where both mirrored dancers spin in the same direction.
+This does not necessarily happen, and provides a paradoxical situation where both dancers appear to spin in the same direction.